Sports Coach Logo Sports Coach Training Principles Fitness Components

 About the Author

 Betty Barker has been working with athletes for over 20 years and has gained many insights into the health and fitness industry.
 After graduating from Loughborough University in the UK with an Exercise Physiology MSC, Betty has become a Biomechanist, applying physics to exercise, sports, and movement to reveal how our bodies adjust to specific conditions.
-Betty typically works in research but has written several respected articles on various topics linked to her area of research, including the effects of repetitive motion on our bodies.
+Betty typically works in research but has written several respected articles on various topics linked to her studt area, including the effects of repetitive motion on our bodies.